rhjensen79/vra-extensibility/Public_Keys/README.md

 ### Extensibility

 1. Create a action, with the content from public_key.py
+2. Add the requesters email and github username, to the users list, to match requester, with github username.
-2. Create a subscription, for projects you want to use, with Event Topic : Compute Alloation
+3. Create a subscription, for projects you want to use, with Event Topic : Compute Alloation
 Blocking : Enabled